-Dance & Academia: Moving the Boundaries is an Oxford-based project set up in 2007 and run by Miranda Laurence.
+Dance & Academia: Moving the Boundaries is an Oxford-based project I set up in 2007 and have curated since.
 The project aims to facilitate dialogue between practitioners, academics in any field, and lay people, who have an interest in any aspect of dance or movement.

 Oxford is a city with a rich academic heritage and is also host to a strong community of professional dance practitioners.
 Dance & Academia aims to be a genuinely interdisciplinary platform where intersections between research and practice in dance can be explored.
 The group welcomes everyone regardless of background, and intends to be an egalitarian space respecting and exchanging all kinds of different ways of knowing.

 Dance & Academia has hosted a day-long conference and/or seminar series in Oxford each year since 2008, mostly programmed as part of the annual Dancin’ Oxford festival.
 Academics and practitioners taking part have come from a wide variety of academic fields and artistic disciplines.
 Many are based in or near Oxford, and have represented institutions in Oxford and also further afield.
 Speakers have come from academic backgrounds including anthropology, literature, classics, psychology, human geography, music and dance, and with practitioner backgrounds including contemporary dance, physical theatre, intergenerational practice, Kathak, ballet, Skinner release, Bharata Natyam, music, architecture, and the visual arts.

 Amongst many connections people make at these events, I like to take credit for introducing Rosie Kay to Stanley Ulijaszek in 2013, which resulted in her Leverhulme Artist Residency at the Institute of Social and Cultural Anthropology at Oxford University!

 Please email me on firstname.lastname@example.org to be added to the mailing list and find out about events and calls for papers.